-Ask your employee if he or she wishes to receive the bonus in 2017 or defer payment to 2018 for tax purposes.
+Ask your employee if he or she wishes to receive the bonus this year or defer payment to next year for tax purposes.
 Also ask about withholding; does the employee prefer to have taxes withheld now or assume the responsibility later?

 Thinking about bonuses now means planning ahead in terms of cash flow, so be sure to plan accordingly.
 Assess whether or not you’ll be in a position to pay that benefit—and also have the benefit to your company of the additional expense that comes off the top.
 Discuss this with your accountant in advance.